 Molle – (Pronounced “Molly”) Is an acronym that signifies “Modular Lightweight Loadbearing Equipment”.
 Simply put, this is the tacticool strappy velcro stuff you find on tactical gear such as military and LEO vests!
 They are constructed of heavy duty denier nylon woven in very tight rows that is far superior to traditional velcro.
 A good example of this would be magazine pouches.
 Pouches with velcro can be easily attached and detached onto the Molle system, allowing for quick customization of your loadout and easy access to your gear.

 Many combat veterans claim that Molle systems are much more efficient for carrying essential equipment than stuffing it all in pockets or a backpack.
 Molle isn’t just for servicemen, though.
 Molle systems can be found on backpacks, holsters, clothing, and especially on service dog vests!
 This allows a handler to quickly attach and detach gear to the vest, allowing the dog to carry extra equipment, food, water, etc!

-Here is a List of the Best Service Dog Vests in 2019
+Here is a List of the Best Service Dog Vests

 1. Industrial Puppy Harness (Best Value)

 Note: This vest is available with and without the attachable/detachable side pouch (It costs about 5 dollars more with the pouch).

 It’s made by the Industrial Puppy company and is probably the best bang for your buck at a price point around or under 25 dollars.
 It is one of the top rated and best service dog harnesses on the market.

 Let’s talk about some of its features.
 The vest is available in 3 different styles, including the standard vest with a pouch or without or the dog in training model.
 I’ll put links to all of them below, so you can find the one that best fits your needs.
 The top of the vest has a sturdy handle to control your dog, get up after a fall, or help you make up hills.